 8 Buying Motives ALL Salespeople Should Know!

 There are many different reasons why customers want to buy your products or services.
-Often they have more than just one buying motive making it harder to decipher what’s the best approach to sell to them.
+Often, they have more than one buying motive, making it harder to decipher the best approach to sell to them.
 In this article, we explore the 8 buyer motives all salespeople should know to position themselves as the ideal solution provider.

 Also read: